ThorStarlord/SAO-Tragedy-Deconstruction/00_Project_Bible/Characters/03_Antagonists_and_Factions/01_Inoda.md

 | 4.
 Ownership   | Submission         | Devoted partner   | Total reprogramming |
 | 5.
 Escalation  | Novelty            | Mastermind        | Sadistic burnout    |

----

-Would you like this emotional arc:

-* Compared to **Asuna’s parallel arc** (corruption, fracture, burnout)?
-* Converted into **narrative milestones** for route-based visual novel structure?
-* Adapted into a **psychological horror script outline**?

-Let me know how you want to build from this.

 Here is a **side-by-side comparison of Inoda’s emotional arc vs. Asuna’s parallel arc** in *SAONTRONLINEPART2*, focusing on how their psychological states mirror, diverge, and entangle over the course of the story.
 The comparison is structured around **five shared phases**, highlighting: